shaunickmistry/intro-to-python/README.md

 To get the most out of our time in the workshops, chapters and lessons from the course will be assigned _before_ every workshop as homework, and the time in the workshop will be used to cover questions and provide 1-to-1 support.

-The course includes a series of YouTube videos that contain the same content as the text, so feel free to use whichever works best for you.
+The course includes a series of YouTube videos (links in the below pages) that contain the same content as the text, so feel free to use whichever works best for you.

 ## Lesson 0 - Warm Up
 The first 6 chapters of Automate The Boring Stuff cover all the basics of Python that you need for this course, so